HongzhenGit/Information-Extraction-Methods-for-Terahertz-Spectra/README.md

 2) The bounds for our parameter vector is known, which means the optimization searching would only happen within a specific solution space.<br>
 Once the parameters are calibrated, the thickness and refractive index could be calculated according to Time of Flight (TOF) theory and Fresnel’s Equation.<br>

-For more discussions on the results and any further analysis regarding the measuremnt error, please check my paper:
+For more discussions on the results and any further analysis regarding the measuremnt error, please check my paper:<br>
 ***[1] H. Zhang, M. He, L. Shi.
 Terahertz Thickness Measurement Based on Stochastic Optimization Algorithm, Spectrosc.
 Spectral Anal.
 40(2020) 3066-3070.(in Chinese)***
 ### Some Adaptive Strategies for GA
-To keep the diversity in the late iterations, some adaptive strategies might be applied when updating the population.
+To keep the diversity in the late iterations, some adaptive strategies might be applied when updating the population.<br>
 For mutation probabality:

 $$p_{m,i}=p_{m,lower}+(p_{m,upper}-p_{m_lower})\frac{f_{i}-f_{min}}{f_{max}-f_{min}}$$